isomerpages/mlaw-ablac/pages/glossary.md

   </tr>
   <tr>
     <td>Appeal</td>
-    <td>Where land is acquired under LAA and the Collector has made an <br>award any person interested may appeal against the award subject<br>to section 23 of LAA.
+    <td>Where land is acquired under LAA and the Collector has made an award any person interested may appeal against the award subject<br>to section 23 of LAA.
 The appeal will be heard by the Board.</td>
   </tr>
   <tr>
     <td>Past <br>Decisions</td>
-    <td>These are decisions in appeals previously heard and decided by <br>the Board.</td>
+    <td>These are decisions in appeals previously heard and decided by the Board.</td>
   </tr>
   <tr>
     <td>Collector</td>
-    <td>Collector means any officer of the Singapore Land Authority or any <br>public officer appointed by the Minister to be a Collector of Land<br>Revenue.<br><br><br>It is the Collector who takes proceedings for the acquisition of land <br>under LAA and who makes an award after holding an inquiry.</td>
+    <td>Collector means any officer of the Singapore Land Authority or any public officer appointed by the Minister to be a Collector of Land Revenue.<br><br><br>It is the Collector who takes proceedings for the acquisition of land under LAA and who makes an award after holding an inquiry.</td>
   </tr>
   <tr>
     <td>Commissioner</td>
-    <td>Commissioner means the Commissioner of Appeals appointed by<br> the President under section 19(2) of LAA.
+    <td>Commissioner means the Commissioner of Appeals appointed by the President under section 19(2) of LAA.
 He presides at the hearing of an appeal.</td>
   </tr>
   <tr>
     <td>Compensation</td>